 People often think they learn the most from rolling in BJJ.
 I beg to differ.
-You discover a lot when rolling, and you can learn some things but actual learning is done in other parts of class.
+You discover a lot when rolling, and you can learn some things but actual learning is done in other parts of the class.
 That said, you could structure your sparring sessions in a way that will help you learn more.
 And, it doesn’t have to be about learning techniques.
 Sparring can serve a bunch of different purposes, from simply having fun and messing around, to polishing up your BJJ skillset.

 Rolling in BJJ is the best part of the training.
-It is wild, chaotic, there’s hardly any meaning to it, and no way of ever knowing what I about to happen.
+It is wild, chaotic, there’s hardly any meaning to it, and no way of ever knowing what is about to happen.
 And yet, that is exactly what we try to do.
 We try to tame it, bring order to the entropy, and try to figure out what and why everything happens.
 In that process, we pick up a thing or two.
 However, if you’re looking to actually get something out of your sparring in terms of learning and retaining knowledge, you need to apply a bit of structure to what you’re doing when rolling.
 Don’t expect to tame that best though – many have failed before you.

 Different Types Of Sparring

 When people slap and bump, it is time to start trying to kill each other.
 Cool, but that‘s the white, perhaps blue belt way of thinking.
 No offense.
-Purple belts will look to pull a move or two off against anyone, forgetting that here’s a lot more to Jiu-Jitsu than the latest Keenan-inspired lapel guard.
+Purple belts will look to pull a move or two off against anyone, forgetting that there’s a lot more to Jiu-Jitsu than the latest Keenan-inspired lapel guard.
 After brown belt, people start to focus on what is really going on in a roll, and that’s when rolls become infinitely more fun and way better learning tools than when they’re all our wars.
 But why wait until you’re a brown belt to start getting the most out of sparring?

 There are different types of sparring in BJJ, and some of them have nothing to do with rolling.
 In fact, rolling in BJJ should not be the explanation for sparring.
 Rolling is just a form of free sparring that we do.
 Other types of sparring, like drilling, for example, or position sparring are much more focused on teaching you something, rather than you going all out.
 And many times, this type of controlled sparring is very needed in Jiu-Jitsu.